Global search

 The Loss Assessment Formula provides that a Participating Group Member is entitled to compensation for Unpaid Meal Breaks if:

-A Participating Group member was rostered to (a) start a shift before 8am or end a shift after 6pm on Mondays to Fridays; or (b) a shift on Saturdays or Sundays; and 30 or 60 minutes was deducted from that shift for a meal break.
+A Participating Group member was rostered to (a) start a shift before 8am or end a shift after 6pm on Mondays to Fridays; or (b) a shift on Saturdays or Sundays; and 30 or 60 minutes was deducted from that shift for a meal break

-Therefore, to calculate a Participating Group Member’s entitlement to compensation for Unpaid Meal Breaks, the Loss Assessment Formula provides:
+To calculate a Participating Group Member’s entitlement to compensation for Unpaid Meal Breaks, the Loss Assessment Formula provides:

 Method 3: